course

 Not every log message is similar.
 Indeed, the module provides a category of logging levels according to the gravity of the message.
 It goes as follows:

-• Info (20): It can act as an acknowledgment that there are no bugs in the code.
-One good use-case of Info level logging is the progress of training a machine learning model.
+- Info (20): It can be used to acknowledge that there are no bugs in the code.
+One good use case of info-level logging is tracking the progress of training a machine learning model.

-• Warning (30): Indicative of a problem that could occur in the future.
-For example, a warning of a module that might be discontinued in the future or a low-ram warning.
+- Warning (30): Indicative of a problem that could occur in the future.
+For example, a warning might be issued for a module that might be discontinued in the future or a low-ram warning.

 import logging